jackie-dai/Vault-of-Knowledge/Probability Theory/Lecture 10, 11 - Markov Chains.md

 i communicates with j if  i->j and j->i

 If all chains communicate with each other, then the chain is irreducible.
+## Aperiodicity
+Periodicity is the return time for i

+*In a irreducible chain, all states have the same period.*

+An aperiodic chain  is in which all

 ### Metropolis - Hastings Algorithm